babasaraki/iandow.github.io/aboutme.md

 ### Portfolio

-Artists keep a portfolio of their work, and I've often wondered why more software geeks don't do the same thing.Here are a few examples of work I've published which I enjoy showing off:
+Artists keep a portfolio of their work, and I've often wondered why more software geeks don't do the same thing.
+Here are a few examples of work I've published which I enjoy showing off.

 * [www.mthoodlookouts.com](http://www.mthoodlookouts.com) - A hobby project.
 This little web app helps me be the first to know when sites on recreation.gov become available to reserve.
 It also tweets notifications to [@mthoodlookouts](https://twitter.com/mthoodlookouts).